-Vagabond Jimmy Bay has been traveling Australia for the past four years in a beat-up Kombi.
-In that time this multi-instrumentalist originally hailing from outback South Australia has captured audiences far and wide with his storytelling style and mesmerising live performances.
-Utilising guitar, harmonica and his suitcase kick-drum.
+Vagabond Jimmy Bay has been travelling Australia for the past four years in a beat-up Kombi.
+In that time this multi-instrumentalist originally hailing from outback South Australia has captured audiences far and wide with his storytelling style and mesmerising live performances using guitar, harmonica and his suitcase kick-drum.

 Lucy Wise grew up in WA, performing in the Wise Family Band until she moved to Melbourne in 2009.
 She has since delighted audiences across Australia, NZ, USA and the UK with her soulful voice, and intricate ukulele, guitar and Appalachian dulcimer playing.
 Joined by Dan Witton (double bass) and Mischa Herman (accordion), Lucy will be performing songs about love, joy and sadness, friendship and the relationships people form with their environment.

-Tagged as “Celtic-rock”, Mànran’s music has an eclectic mix of influences with a central ethos built around the band’s traditional Celtic roots, fiery tunes from fiddle, accordion, flute, uillean and Highland bagpipes bind powerfully to a rhythm section awash with elements of funk, jazz and rock to create some of the most innovative and uplifting instrumental music around.
-Coupled with songs in both Gaelic and English that undergo the same musical mixology.
+Tagged as 'Celtic-rock', Mànran’s music has an eclectic mix of influences with a central ethos built around the band’s traditional Celtic roots.
+Fiery tunes from fiddle, accordion, flute, uillean and Highland bagpipes bind powerfully to a rhythm section awash with elements of funk, jazz and rock to create some of the most innovative and uplifting instrumental music around.
+Songs in both Gaelic and English undergo the same musical mixology.

 Marios Papadeas Ensemble, The (GRC/Aus)

-Mario was born in Athens & from the tender age of 4 he began his musical studies & has since become one of the undeniable mastours of the Santouri with a vast repertoire delving into Smyrneika early rembetika & nisiotika.
-He’s appeared on multiple TV programs & performed at festivals in Australia, Paris, London, Vienna, Switzerland & Iran to name a few.
-He is joined by local musicians Pascal Latra (Habibis Vox), Paddy Montgomery & Byron.
+Mario was born in Athens and from the tender age of four he began his musical studies.
+He has become one of the undeniable mastours of the Santouri with a vast repertoire delving into Smyrneika early rembetika and nisiotika.
+He has appeared on multiple TV programs and performed at festivals in Australia, Paris, London, Vienna, Switzerland and Iran – to name a few.
+He is joined by local musicians Pascal Latra (Habibis Vox), Paddy Montgomery and Byron.

 Nancy Kerr & James Fagan (UK)